Trying to watch the waistline and thinking about some easy and healthy camping meals for your next camping trip?

 For a little extra zing, add in about 1 tablespoon of almond butter to the mix, but definitely not required.

 Let it soak up the goodness.

 Letting the beef cubes soak in your marinade for 5 hours ensures it’s soaked all the way through for a full flavor.

-Meanwhile, cut up 2 red onions into wedges, cut a sweet red, green, and yellow pepper into 1 inch pieces, and 1 pineapple into chunks (you can usually buy a can to make it easier).
+Meanwhile, cut up 2 red onions into wedges, cut a sweet red, green, and yellow pepper into 1-inch pieces, and 1 pineapple into chunks (you can usually buy a can to make it easier).
 Feel free to add or change any of these as you wish, these are simply my faves.
 You’ve probably seen cherry tomatoes used as well.

-Now add the beef, fruit, and veggies to your skewers being sure to alternate them for a varying flavor.
-Place the skewers on the grill for 8-10 minutes on medium-high heat while occasionally turning them.
+Now add the beef, fruit, and veggies to your skewers being sure to alternate them for a varying flavors.
+Place the skewers on the grill or camp stove for 8-10 minutes on medium-high heat while occasionally turning them.

 These are a simple and delicious side item for any meal you plan for your camping trip.

-Depending on what you put in the foil bowls will making it very filling, so it could just be a main course if you wanted to do that.
+Depending on what you put in the foil bowls or foil packets will make it very filling, so it could just be the main course if you wanted to do that.

-Start out by getting the coals nice and hot on your camp stove or dutch oven then make a small aluminum foil bowl for each serving.
+Start out by getting the coals nice and hot on your camp stove or dutch oven then make a small aluminum foil bowl or foil packet for each serving.